Campfires no longer permitted at Kelowna scout camp - Vernon Morning Star

-Scouts attending Camp Dunlop in South Kelowna will no longer be able to sit around an open campfire to roast marshmellows or share stories.
+Scouts attending Camp Dunlop in South Kelowna will no longer be able to sit around an open campfire to roast marshmallows or share stories.

 Kelowna Fire Chief Travis Whiting confirmed on Friday the city denied approving the camp’s fire permit in the fall.